Axle-Ozz-i-sofT/SDL_BGI_Clock_Quartz/README.md

 # SDL_BGI Clock with Qurtz like action

 In This version of the Clock I am spliting the line drawing for the second hand into n number of frames per second.
 This gives the second hand a somewhat smooth "Quarts Motion".
+It is currently set at ~60 FPS or 3600 drawing loops per minute.
+Mathematically this give the second hand 60 drawing possition each second but in practice is rouned to the nearest integer value in screen pixels, meaning that a lower screen resulution and clock face size will draw far less that 60 possitions, but will still draw approximately 60 times per second.
+I found with my FHD monitor with the 600x600 face size there was little improvement above 40 draws per second.

-The rendering timing was a little bit tricky to get correct and is done by testing the loops per second against the timer and adjusting the delay() period to synchronize with each whole second.
+The rendering timing was a little bit tricky to get correct and is done by testing the loops per minute against the timer and adjusting the delay() period to synchronize with each whole minute.
+I have done something similar in the Space shooter demo where the FPS is calculated and timming updated every second.
 There **are** other ways to achieve this, but have tried to keep as much as I can within the SDL_Bgi graphics.h library without introducing additional APIs :)